-For over one hundred years, the Boys Republic in Chino Hills has served as a consistent reminder to the community, that youth, no matter how challenged, can overcome great obstacles and achieve unimagined success.
-No former student proved this to be true better than Steve McQueen, a 1946 alumnus of Boys Republic whose story started as a troubled youth and ended as a 20th century icon.
-During the height of Steve’s demanding movie career, he would visit Boys Republic often and leverage contacts, friends and movie studios to help the needs of the school.
+For more than one hundred years, the Boys Republic in Chino Hills has served as a consistent reminder to the community that youth, no matter how challenged, can overcome great obstacles and achieve unimagined success.
+No former student proved this to be true better than Steve McQueen, a 1946 alumnus of Boys Republic whose story started as a troubled youth and ended as a 20th-century icon.
+During the height of Steve’s demanding movie career, he would visit Boys Republic often and leverage contacts, friends, and movie studios to help the needs of the school.

 Above, committee member, Peter Dunkel, discusses his original idea to have the students make all of the trophies by combining donated car parts with creative fabrication in the campus woodshop.
 Below, student judges present their proudly crafted trophy to one of the day’s winners.
-More than just a car show, the Friends of Steve McQueen have created an opportunity to introduce countless automotive and McQueen enthusiasts to Boys Republic and the efforts of the students to turn their lives toward a positive future.
+More than just a car show, The Friends of Steve McQueen have created an opportunity to introduce countless automotive and McQueen enthusiasts to Boys Republic and the efforts of the students to turn their lives toward a positive future.